 ‘I love that fragrance is so transporting,’ says Michael Kors.
-‘You can sit at your desk in London on a grey, hideous day, then spray the right fragrance and feel like you’ve just stepped off a boat in Capri, or you’re in a rice field in Bali, or you’re in a nightclub.
-And what I do – and do with fashion – is help people change their look, their attitude, their mood with a switch.’
+‘You can sit at your desk in London on a grey, hideous day, then spray the right fragrance and feel like you’ve just stepped off a boat in Capri, or you’re in a rice field in Bali, or you’re in a nightclub.’

 This acclaimed designer was born and raised on Long Island, a suburb of New York City.
 He studied at the Fashion Institute of Technology – but even before that, as an enterprising teenager, was selling clothes out of his parents’ basement (which he renamed the Iron Butterfly).